Social Democratic Party (UK): Merger, disestablishment and splits

-After the disappointment of 1987, Steel proposed a formal merger of the two parties.
+Following the disappointment of 1987, Steel proposed a formal merger of the two parties.
 Jenkins and Steel had believed this to be eventually inevitable after the party failed to break through at the 1983 election.
 The proposal, also supported by Williams and Rodgers, was fiercely opposed by Owen, who argued that such a merger would not be accepted by the electorate, and would not reverse their declining share of the vote.
 Jenkins denied that a merger had been his original intent.

 But the majority of the SDP's membership (along with those of the Liberals) voted in favour of the union.
 Owen resigned as leader and was replaced by Robert Maclennan.
 Steel and Maclennan headed the new "Social and Liberal Democrats" party from 3 March 1988.
 An interim working name for the party, the "Democrats", was adopted by conference on 26 September 1988.
 This proved to be unpopular, and the party was renamed the Liberal Democrats in October 1989, as had been originally proposed at the September 1988 conference by the party's Tiverton branch.

-Most SDP members, including SDP MP and future Liberal Democrat leader Charles Kennedy, joined Maclennan in the merged party, but Owen created a continuing SDP, along with two other MPs, John Cartwright and Rosie Barnes.
-This party performed poorly at the May 1990 by-election in Bootle, behind the Monster Raving Loony Party.
-It subsequently disbanded, although a third SDP was formed, which currently operates on a much less influential scale.
+Most SDP members, including MP and future Liberal Democrat leader Charles Kennedy, joined Maclennan in the merged party, but Owen created a continuing SDP, along with two other MPs, John Cartwright and Rosie Barnes.
+This party disbanded after placing behind the Monster Raving Loony Party at a May 1990 by-election in Bootle, although a third SDP was formed, which currently operates on a much less influential scale.
 There was also a continuing Liberal Party, led by Michael Meadowcroft and David Morrish, mainly based on Liverpool and West Country Liberals who feared a dilution by the former SDP members of the Liberal tradition within the merged party.
-It too continues in the present day, as one of the smallest political parties with elected representatives.
+It too continues in the present day.

-Following the dissolution of the SDP, a number of members endorsed Conservative Prime Minister John Major for the 1992 general election.
+Following the dissolution of the SDP, a number of members endorsed the Conservatives in the 1992 general election.

+Structure and organisation

+The basic unit of the SDP was its Area Parties, most of which corresponded with more than one Westminster constituency.
+Of the 223 area parties that existed in September 1986, only 42 were single-constituency Area Parties.
+Area Parties were considered by party leaders as better at resisting entryism or the formation of local cliques that opposed the national party, issues the SDPs founders believed the CLPs of the Labour Party struggled with.
+Additionally area parties aided the SDP's coöperation SDP–Liberal Alliance, as multi-constituency area parties were at less risk of disenfranchisement in cases of Liberal Party led seats.

+The Party had three key leading organs.
+The first was the National Committee, which was the executive body of the party, the second was the Council for Social Democracy (CSD), and the last was Policy Committee which set the policy of the SDP.

+Policy Committee

+The Policy Committee was a sub-committee of the National Committee, and was the most powerful body of the SDP.

+Membership of the Policy Committee was composed of: